A blog by Ronny Allan

 Disclaimer.
 I read widely and noted various papers where there was clearly confusion about the classification of paraneoplastic in relation to Neuroendocrine Neoplasms.
 Some papers grouped known Neuroendocrine Tumour hormonal syndromes in, but others were more specific by filtering these into ectopic scenarios.
-This is a hugely complex area.
 I eventually filtered out papers based on the expertise of the authors and the common threads running in each one.
 It was not easy.
+This is a hugely complex area.

 What are Paraneoplastic Syndromes (PNS)?

-The term paraneoplastic syndrome (PNS) is used to define a spectrum of symptoms attributed to the production of biologically active substances secreted from tumors not related to their specific organ or tissue of origin and/or production of autoantibodies against tumor cells. (i.e. they are paraneoplastic in an ‘ectopic’ sense).
+The term paraneoplastic syndrome (PNS) is used to define a spectrum of symptoms attributed to the production of biologically active substances secreted from tumours not related to their specific organ or tissue of origin and/or production of autoantibodies against tumour cells. (i.e. they are paraneoplastic in an ‘ectopic’ sense).
 Worth noting these are not the same as the known hormonal syndromes related to Neuroendocrine Tumours (NETs) but you will see some overlap within the paper used as a reference for most of this research.
 You will also note that the original name of the 2010 paper below was entitled Paraneoplastic Endocrine Syndromes.
 The word endocrine was removed in the 2020 update.

 Important to note: